PacktWorkshops/The-Data-Science-Workshop/README.md

 1. Setup [Google colab](https://colab.research.google.com/notebooks/intro.ipynb)

 ## About The Data Science Workshop
-You already know you want to learn data Science, and the smarter way to learn Data Science is to learn by doing.
-[The Data Science Workshop](https://courses.packtpub.com/courses/data-science?utm_source=github&utm_medium=repository&utm_campaign=9781838981266&utm_term=Data%20Science&utm_content=The%20Data%20Science%20Workshop) focuses on building up your practical skills so that you can kick-start your career as a developer and rapidly prototype applications.
-You'll learn from real examples that lead to real results.
+Where there’s data, there’s insight.
+With so much data being generated, there is immense scope to extract meaningful information that’ll boost business productivity and profitability.
+In [The Data Science Workshop](https://courses.packtpub.com/courses/data-science?utm_source=github&utm_medium=repository&utm_campaign=9781838981266&utm_term=Data%20Science&utm_content=The%20Data%20Science%20Workshop), by learning to convert raw data into game-changing insights, you’ll open new career paths and opportunities.

 ## What you will learn
-* Find out the key differences between supervised and unsupervised learning
+* Explore the key differences between supervised learning and unsupervised learning
-* Manipulate and analyse data using scikit-learn and pandas libraries
+* Manipulate and analyze data using scikit-learn and pandas libraries
-* Learn about key concepts like regression, classification and clustering
+* Understand key concepts such as regression, classification, and clustering
-* Discover advanced techniques to improve the accuracyof your model
+* Discover advanced techniques to improve the accuracy of your model
 * Understand how to speed up the process of adding new features
 * Simplify your machine learning workflow for production

 ## Related Workshops
 If you've found this repository useful, you might want to check out some of our other workshop titles: